CEDAR, INC.

 Were educational objectives established for the Unit?
 If so, what were they?

-Were students involved in planning the Unit?
+Describe how students were involved in planning the Unit.

 2. A description of the activities and goals (Including one (1) picture of each activity).